s-praveen-kumar/snowfall-animation/README.md

 - **\_snowMaxXVel** : Maximum speed in horizontal direction
 - **\_snowMinYVel** : Minimum vertical speed
 - **\_snowMaxYVel** : Maximum vertical speed

+Check index.html for a sample on how to implement as well as how to customize